asalinas9/bamazon/README.md

 ![](img/node2.png)

-* After selecting the unit #, the inventory will prompt updated stock inventory.
+* After selecting certain number of units, the inventory will prompt updated stock inventory.

 ![](img/node3.png)

 *_If_ user selects more than what its currently in stock, a message will populate advising item is currently not in stock.

 ![](img/node4.png)